Skip To Main Content

 • Transparency

-Annually, your team needs to review your school's crisis plan, update all contact information for team members and board members, and discuss what changes have taken place in the last year.
+Your team needs to review your school's crisis plan, update all contact information and phone numbers for emergency managers, critical staff, and board members, and discuss changes in the last year.
 These changes include what new types of crises other schools may have experienced.
 Determine how your school plans to address new issues and crisis situations as they emerge.

 Pencil on a notebook covered in sketches and notes

-For example, student civil rights and safety concerns, student-on-student violence, and terrorism threats have all become significant challenges for schools to address.
+For example, student civil rights and safety concerns, student-on-student violence, and terror threats have become significant challenges for schools.
 Does your school have a plan in place to address these situations should they ever present a problem?

-The first day of a crisis is critical.
-The actions your school takes or doesn't take during the first few hours reflects your school community, as well as who you are as a leader.
+The first hours of a crisis are critical.
+The actions your school takes or doesn't take during the first few hours reflect your school community and who you are as a leader.
 The right actions can either help or hurt your school's reputation for years to come.

 Here’s what you need to do once a crisis happens:

-1. Gather the crisis team - Meeting as a team will help to ensure that everyone has correct and complete information about the situation and can strategize as a team.
+1. Gather the crisis team - Meeting as a team will help ensure that everyone has correct and complete information about the situation and can strategize.

-5. Discuss how you will communicate – Will you be communicating by text, email, via the school's website, or on social media platforms?
+5. Discuss how you will communicate – Will you communicate by text, email, via the school's website, or social media platforms?
 Make sure you know the answer as soon as possible.

 8: Review, Learn, and Revise After a Crisis

-Reviews are important considering the "on-the-job" training your crisis team just received is invaluable.
-The crisis allowed you to test your plan, see what you may have missed, and allowed you to determine what you can do better or differently for future crisis situations.
+Reviews are important, considering the "on-the-job" training your crisis team just received.
+The crisis allowed you to test your plan, see what you may have missed, and determine what you can do better or differently for future crisis situations.

 There are several important factors to consider: